BBaysinger/bb-react-slideshow/README.md

 ## Roadmap

-- **Modularize the Controls:** Explore making controls a separate component that can be linked or passed to the slideshow component.
+- **Modularize Controls:** Explore making controls a separate component that can be linked or passed to the slideshow component.
 The slideshow will then use whatever features are provided in each control set.
 - **Finish Default Styling:** Overridable default styling should represent a basic slideshow out of the box.

 ## Example